cecio/USBvalve/README.md

 - `Adafruit TinyUSB Library` version `3.4.2`, `Pico-PIO-USB` version `0.6.1`, Board `Raspberry Pi RP2040 (4.4.0)` setting Tools=>CPU Speed at `133MHz` and Tools=>USB Stack to `Adafruit TinyUSB`
 - `Adafruit_SSD1306` OLED library version `2.5.13`

 Remember to add `https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json` in the `Additional Board Manager URLs` to install the proper board.
 Also, starting from `TinyUSB` version `3.4.2` is necessary to force the following macro setting `DCFG_TUD_CDC=1`.
-I strongly suggesto you to use the provided *Dockerfiles* (see below).
+I strongly suggest you to use the provided *Dockerfiles* (see below).

 If you want to re-create a new fake filesystem, you may want to have a look to the `utils` folder, where I placed some utilities to build a new one.